RichardKnop/django-oauth2-server/README.md

 In order to contribute to this project, fork it and make a pull request.
 I will review and accept it.

-All tests must be passwing in order for the pull request to be accepted.
+All tests must be passing in order for the pull request to be accepted.

 Installation
 ------------